nghaloc/VPS/README.md

 # vps
-How to install Web server on VPS
+How to install Web server on VPS Centos 7

 # hocvps